 Detailed information on this topic is available in our legal guidance section.

-If you sell biogas or biopropane for heating to private individuals, you can claim a deduction for the full amount of excise duty on energy and carbon dioxide for the fuel.
-You claim the deduction in your excise duty return.
+If you consume biogas or biopropane for heating, you might be entitled to a deduction for the full amount of excise duty on energy, carbon dioxide on these fuels.
+You claim this deduction when you file an excise duty return for fuel.
+If you sell biogas or biopropane for heating to private individuals, you can also claim a deduction for the full amount of excise duty on energy and carbon dioxide for the fuel.
 Biogas and biopropane for heating are excise duty exempt for private individuals.

-If, during a calendar year, you receive government support through a tax refund of at least EUR 200,000, you must submit statistical information to the Swedish Tax Agency.
-You must provide the following information:
+If you receive more than EUR 100,000 in government support during a calendar year, you must submit statistical information to the Swedish Tax Agency.
+If this applies to you, must provide the following information:

 You may be entitled to an excise duty exemption for electricity or fuel consumed for certain purposes.
 You can find out about the rules that apply in different contexts below.